frees-io/frees-rpc-workshop/README.md

 }
 ```

-Then, let's use the auto-derived client based on the protocol definition of the service:
+Then, let's use the auto-derived client based on the protocol definition of the service.

+See `AppRFMClient.scala` in [./app/src/main/scala/](./app/src/main/scala/)

 ```scala
 package scalaexchange